adobe/aepsdk-core-ios/Documentation/Contributing/ObjectiveC-Compatibility.md

 > Note: In the above example, the Swift class is named `Identity` but renamed to `AEPMobileIdentity` following the 3-letter prefix for Objective-C. Keep in mind that types cannot share names with their containing framework, due to Swift limitations.

-Calling `super.init()` in the required initializer should happen after all class properties have been initialized.
+Invoking `super.init()` in the required initializer should happen after all class properties have been initialized.

 ```swift
 public required init(runtime: ExtensionRuntime) {